 How do I generate a CSR code?

-If you are activating a multi-domain certificate and your server does not allow you to generate a CSR for multiple common names, use just one - main common name and you will be able to add all required SANs during activation process at your Namecheap account.
+If you are activating a Multi-domain certificate, and your server does not allow you to generate a CSR for multiple common names, activate your certificate using just one common name.
+You will be able to add all required SANs through your Namecheap account during the activation process.

-In case you are using hosting services from Namecheap, please check here for instructions.
+If you're using hosting services from Namecheap, click here for instructions.

-Note, a dedicated IP address is normally required for SSL installation, however you have a possibility to install your SSL certificate on a shared IP address thanks to SNI technology that is available in your cPanel.
-There are differences between the two methods, you can check them in this article.
-When contacting our support regarding this matter, let us know whether you wish to order a dedicated IP address or want to have your SSL installed on a shared IP of the server.
+Please note: Normally, a dedicated IP address is required for SSL installation.
+However, you may install your SSL certificate on a shared IP address using the Server Name Indication (SNI) protocol extension available in your cPanel.
+You can learn more about the differences between a dedicated IP and SNI technology in this article.
+When contacting our support team regarding this issue, please specify whether you wish to order a dedicated IP address or have your SSL installed on a server's shared IP.